beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/03-design-and-specifications.rst

 Boot Modes
 ===========

-The following figure shows the boot configuration of PocketBeagle 2 for emmc and sd card version of boards.
+The following figure shows the boot configuration of PocketBeagle 2 for eMMC and microSD card versions of the board.
+Only the microSD version of the board is available, but someone customizing the design might make use of the eMMC boot capability by using the eMMC boot configuration.

+By default, PocketBeagle 2 will boot from microSD card.
+If not present, PocketBeagle 2 attemps to boot via USB device firmware upgrade (DFU) mode.

+If the USER button is held at power-up, PocketBeagle 2 will still attempt to boot from microSD card, but, if not present, will attempt to boot via UART.

 .. figure:: images/hardware-design/boot-config.png
    :align: center